nibsirahsieu/sfNestedCommentPlugin/README.md

           }
         }

-    By default, the titles in the recent comments are truncated by 25.
+    By default, the titles in the recent comments are truncated to 25.
 You can change it by change the value of `recent_max_title_length`.

         [yml]